-Ketamine for PTSD Treatment
+Ketamine for PTSD Treatment in Lubbock, TX

 Post-traumatic disorder, or PTSD as many refer to it, is an extremely difficult mood disorder to live with.
 Thankfully, recent studies have shown ketamine to be a very effective treatment for PTSD.

 Many individuals, including those who have served our great country to everyday individuals who have experienced a traumatic event in their lives, carry the risk of developing PTSD.